Get insider access

 • Vacuum filter: The filter is mounted on top of the vacuum's dirt compartment and can be un-clipped very easily.
 You should rinse it once a week under water before leaving it to dry for at least 24 hours.

 • Brushroll/Brush guard: You can easily remove the brush guard by pressing in the two release clips, which then allows you to pull out the brushroll.
-The brush guard features a built-in anti-tangle comb that's at least partially effective in preventing hair from getting wrapped around the roller; you can see what the roller looked like before running an extra cycle with the brush guard here and after here.
+The brush guard features a built-in anti-tangle comb that's at least partially effective in preventing hair from getting wrapped around the roller; you can see what the roller looked like before running an extra cycle with the brush guard and after.
 Whatever hair does remain on the brushroll can be cut away with a pair of scissors.
 You should clean the brush guard and the brushroll once a month under clean water and leave them to dry for at least 24 hours.

 • Side brush: Unfortunately, you'll need a Philips-head screwdriver to remove the retaining screw holding the side brush in place.
 On the upside, barely any hair tends to get stuck to it.
 The manufacturer recommends cleaning it once a week.